-It was the 1990s, and a writer I knew planned a trip to northwestern Russia.
+It was the 1990s, and a writer I knew planning a trip to northwestern Russia.
 He had been corresponding with a Russian mystic whom we will call Yuri.
 My writer friend was fascinated with the rituals and ceremonies Yuri led, in the rural community where he lived.
-He was quite convinced he had unearthed heretofore hidden elements of an indigenous Slavic shamanism, and was intellectually convinced he could write about his new discovery.
+He was quite convinced he had unearthed heretofore hidden elements of indigenous Slavic shamanism and was intellectually convinced he could write about his new discovery.
 Shamanism is of course a Siberian word, whose best interpreter was Mircea Eliade.
-In essence, shamanism is a spiritual path very much concerned with the health and well being of the community it served.
+In essence, shamanism is a spiritual path very much concerned with the health and well-being of the community it served.

 My writer friend never put together his Russian experience.
 He never wrote that book, or even an article.
 Over time it sat forgotten as he went off to live more or less permanently with the Maya of Mesoamerica, where he still resides today.
 As an American, he could easily place Indians comfortably into a natural sacred setting, but he just couldn’t quite wrap his head around the idea that modern white people could just as easily participate with the sacred, outside of any modern religious milieu.